-- You have administrative access to a web server, and the server is supported by Contrast. - There is a deployed application to be analyzed, and the web application technology is supported by Contrast. - · IIS can be restarted. - The web server has network connectivity with Contrast. - The server meets the minimum requirements.
+- · You have administrative access to a web server, and the server is supported by Contrast. - There is a deployed application to be analyzed, and the web application technology is supported by Contrast. - IIS can be restarted. - The web server has network connectivity with Contrast. - The server meets the minimum requirements.

 Requirements Recommended Notes Server runtime version 4.7.1 or later While .NET 4.7.1 or later is required to install the .NET Framework agent, the agent can analyze applications that target .NET 4.5 and later due to .NET Framework application compatibility.
-Operating system Windows 10 Windows Server 2012, 2012 R2, 2016, 2019 Azure Virtual Machines, Cloud Services, Mobile Services Azure App Service Processor architecture 32-bit 64-bit On 64-bit systems, you can use the agent to analyze both 32-bit and 64-bit web applications.
+Operating system Windows 10 Windows Server 2012, 2012 R2, 2016, 2019 Azure Virtual Machines, Cloud Services, Mobile Services Azure App Service Processor architecture 32-bit64-bit On 64-bit systems, you can use the agent to analyze both 32-bit and 64-bit web applications.
+CPU At least 4 Minimum: 2

-Requirements Recommended Notes CPU At least 4 Minimum: 2 Memory At least 8 GB The .NET agent roughly doubles the memory requirements of analyzed applications.
+Requirements Recommended Notes Memory At least 8 GB Minimum: 4 GB The .NET agent roughly doubles the memory requirements of analyzed applications.
 Applications should use less than half of the available memory when the .NET agent is not installed.
-Minimum: 4 GB Server .NET Framework 4.7.1CLR 4 (.NET 4.0 and later).
-For servers on earlier versions use the Legacy .NET Framework agent (page 170).
+Server .NET Framework 4.7.1CLR 4 (.NET 4.0 and later).
+For servers on earlier versions use the 🗹 Legacy .Net Framework agent.

-- The .NET Framework agent uses the CLR Profiling API to perform data and code flow analysis (for example, detect SQL-injection, XSS, weak cryptography) as well as to detect libraries and technologies used by analyzed applications. - The Contrast agent can exist alongside other .NET Profiler agents (page 174), such as performance or APM tools with the agent.dotnet.enable\chaining configuration setting enabled. - For servers on earlier versions use the Legacy .NET Framework agent (page 170).
+- The .NET Framework agent uses the CLR Profiling API to perform data and code flow analysis (for example, detect SQL-injection, XSS, weak cryptography) as well as to detect libraries and technologies used by analyzed applications. - The Contrast agent can exist alongside other .NET Profiler agents (page 176), such as performance or APM tools with the agent.dotnet.enable\chaining configuration setting enabled. - For servers on earlier versions use the ☐ Legacy .NET Framework agent.